Using Templates

 Before running a template you will first need to retrieve the ID and fields related to the template you would like to run.

-For example, if you are retrieving data from the Product Description template you would call the Retrieve a Template by ID endpoint using the templateId skl_32AFF124B6404DA09CD27EE3ACC0D733.
+For example, if you are retrieving data from the Product Description template you would call the Retrieve a Template by ID endpoint using the templateId

-Your response body should look like this:
+Your response body should include the following:

 {